mlswg/mls-architecture/draft-ietf-mls-architecture.md

 When considering an active adaptive attacker with access to a signature oracle, the compromise scenario implies a significant impact on both the secrecy and authentication guarantees of the protocol, especially if the attacker also has access to the group secrets.
-In that case both secrecy and authentication are broken.
+In that case, both secrecy and authentication are broken.
 The attacker can generate any message, for the current and future epochs, until the compromise is remediated and the formerly compromised client sends an honest update.